jtagcat/docker_mods/README.md

 ```

 ## httpd
-Again, try not to use this.
-I will try to phase this image out as well.
+Do not use this.
+The images will be deprecated without further notice.

 A higher number includes changes in the lower number.

-Defining the files in the repo is more clear.
-Generating and making images out of patchfiles gets messy. [xkcd:1205](https://xkcd.com/1205)

 ### `ghcr.io/jtagcat/docker_httpd_mods:01_utf8`